During the mid-1970s, DC Comics launched a large batch of new titles to conquer market shares – the DC Explosion.

-There is a Claw the Unconquered on Terra Arcana (appearing in the 2000s in the Creature Commandos Limited Series).
-This story — which occurs “in the future” — is impossible to place in a continuity and is often considered an Elseworld .
-The Claw who appears there introduces himself as Claw of Pytharia, Son of Kregar (though Pytharia later morphes to Pythana).
+There is a Claw the Unconquered on Terra Arcana (appearing in the 2000s Creature Commandos Limited Series).
+This story — which occurs “in the future” — is impossible to place in a continuity.
+It is often considered an Elseworld .

-It could be the original after some dimensional travelling to another of the Fifteen Worlds, it could be a parallel version.
+It could be the original after some dimensional travelling to another of the Fifteen Worlds.
+Or it could be a parallel version.

-The hypothesis we’ll use here is that, since the story occurs somewhen in the future, this man is a descendant of Valcan and the family has a tradition of naming male children after their grandfather.
-It’s an unsupported judgement call, though.
+The hypothesis we’ll use here is that, since the story occurs “in the future”, this man is a descendant of Valcan.
+And that the family has a tradition of naming male children after their grandfather.
+But it’s definitely not stated in the material.

-The Claw of Terra Arcana claimed to have battled the Shadow-Gods and won, and seemed to exist in symbiosis with his demon-claw, freely using its magic even while wearing a grey gauntlet looking like the original Claw’s and also made or oraculum.
+The Claw of Terra Arcana claimed to have battled the Shadow-Gods and won.
+He also seemed to exist in symbiosis with his demon-claw, freely using its magic even while wearing an oraculum gauntlet.
 The demon paw’s magic was much more overt and powerful, of the “casting large eldritch bolts” variety.

-He had to beware the influence of the hand or act in a brutal, bloodthirsty fashion, and occasionally succumbed to the influence, taking off his gauntlet and acting like a demon until he was forced to wear the gauntlet again.
+Still, this Claw had to beware the influence of the hand or act in a brutal, bloodthirsty fashion.
+He occasionally succumbed to the hand’s influence, taking off his gauntlet and acting like a demon until he was forced to wear the gauntlet again.

-Sorcerers around him knew that the gauntlet was a gift from the Gods of Elder Light, attributed its weakening influence to the rise of evil on Terra Arcana, and the story was taking place in the greater context of interdimensional consolidation and invasion by lawless forces.
+Sorcerers around him knew that the gauntlet was a gift from the Gods of Elder Light.
+They thought that its demon-dampening power was weakening due to the rise of evil on Terra Arcana.
+The story was taking place in the greater context of interdimensional consolidation and invasion by lawless forces.

-Therefore, there’s a good chance that what we witnessed in this series was the distant future of the Fifteen Worlds and that “Terra Arcana” was the world in balance.
+Therefore, it seems possible that this setting was the distant future of the Fifteen Worlds.
+And that “Terra Arcana” was the world in balance.

 More DC Universe stuff

-Maybe Nekron is originally one of the seven Shadow-Gods, or maybe the rise of the Black Lanterns was the result of a defeat of law on the Known World.
-Whereas, say, the capture of the Starheart was made possible by early victories of the forces of Elder Light on the Known World.
+Maybe Nekron (not that one) is originally one of the seven Shadow-Gods.
+Or maybe the rise of the Black Lanterns was the result of a defeat of law on the Known World.
+Whereas, say, the capture of the Starheart would have been made possible by early victories of the forces of Elder Light on the Known World.

-A recent (2010) story (Time Master : Vanishing Point) has both Claw and Starfire encountered in the timestream, which would seem to indicate that Claw’s time is the distant past of New Earth and Starfire’s time lies somewhen in the future.
+A 2010 story (Time Master : Vanishing Point) featured both Claw and Starfire.
+This *might* indicate that Claw’s time is the distant past of New Earth and Starfire’s time lies somewhen in the future.

-However, it is important to note that both encounters took place due to a sabotaged time jump, and Rip Hunter’s databases couldn’t identify either time period.
-It is thus entirely possible that these forays were lateral (in another dimension) as well as vertical (in the past and future of New Earth), though that’s not the most likely hypothesis.
+However, both encounters took place due to a sabotaged time jump.
+Notably, Rip Hunter’s databases couldn’t identify either time period.
+It is thus entirely possible that these forays were lateral (in another dimension) as well as vertical (in the past and future of New Earth).

-These events imply that the “world in balance” always has been the DC Universe’s New Earth, with the realities and the state of the chaos vs. law conflict changing during the aeons to become different from those of Claw’s time.
+These events might imply that the “world in balance” always has been the DC Universe’s New Earth.
+With the realities and the state of the chaos vs. law conflict changing during the aeons to become different from those of Claw’s time.

 Writeup updated and expanded on the 7th of May, 2011.